momade02/master_thesis/README.md

 change the loans a screen selects?
 ---

-## The finding in one line
+## Concise findings

-Split conformal prediction hit its **90.30 %** marginal coverage target on the calibration data and covered the delinquent class at **0.0039 %** — on the very rows the threshold was drawn from, before any distribution shift.
+Split conformal prediction hit its **90.30 %** marginal coverage target on the calibration data and covered the delinquent class at **0.0039 %**.
+On the very rows the threshold was drawn from, before any distribution shift.

 | Split conformal, α = 0.10 | Marginal | Coverage (y = 1) | Worst FICO×LTV cell | PSI |